RoxyDenenberg/digital-logic-verilog/README.md

 # Digital Logic — Verilog Labs
-**Verilog implementations and testbenches from Digital Logic coursework at Boston University**
+**Verilog implementations and testbenches from ELEC2602: Digital Logic at University of Sydney**

 ---